makersacademy/CV/README.md

 **Apple** (August 2016 - May 2017)

 *Technical Specialist*
 I worked in a fast paced environment where I always brought energy and enthusiasm to the role to solve problems and repair customer relationships with the brand.
 I managed appointments and resolved issues using my knowledge of Apple's products and systems to find the best solutions unique to each customer on a daily basis.
+That could include a device with a cracked screen to software problems to locked accounts.

 *Product Zone Specialist & BackStage Support*
 I advised, set-up and helped to create new owners of Apple products.
 I found the right solutions for customers and listened to their needs which in turn, created and  maintained relationships with the brand.
 I managed incoming foot-traffic and directed customers to the required areas/products.
 I also supported the BackStage team due to my previous experience and knowledge in a flagship store.